AndrewCh/KindleOptimizer/README.md

 - Copy text or pictures from Kindle Cloud Reader to a separate window.

-How to use:
+How to use:<br/>
-1. Add Kindle Optimizer from Chrome Web Store.
+1. Add Kindle Optimizer from Chrome Web Store.<br/>
-2. Log in to your Kindle Cloud Reader account.
+2. Log in to your Kindle Cloud Reader account.<br/>
-3. Enjoy!
+3. Enjoy!<br/>

-What's new in version 1.6:
+What's new in version 1.6:<br/>
-1. Default language to be opened in Google translate was set to French.
+1. Default language to be opened in Google translate was set to French.<br/>

-Known issues:
+Known issues:<br/>
-1. First time a text is selected additional 'Search','Translate' and 'Copy' tabs may not appear in pop-up(the workaround is to select text again).
+1. First time a text is selected additional 'Search','Translate' and 'Copy' tabs may not appear in pop-up(the workaround is to select text again).<br/>

-2. Due to current design 'Delete Highlight' title may lay upon 'Note'/ 'Edit Note' title.
+2. Due to current design 'Delete Highlight' title may lay upon 'Note'/ 'Edit Note' title.<br/>

-NOTE: It is based on the open source from https://github.com/binarycrafts/ACRExtensions
+NOTE: It is based on the open source from<br/> https://github.com/binarycrafts/ACRExtensions